By Alice Hart

-A kitchen filled with the scent of sweet spices, berries, citrus, butter and caramelised sugar is a comforting and evocative as a festive tree and a dressing of garlands.
-In these recipes, fragrance and flavor are more important than appearance, so don’t hold straight edges and perfect icing in too high regard.
+A kitchen filled with the scent of sweet spices, berries, citrus, butter and caramelized sugar is a comforting thought, even in summer.
+In these sweet recipes, fragrance and flavor are more important than appearance, so don’t hold straight edges and perfect icing in too high regard.

 Jam biscuit sandwiches will appeal to adults and children alike, while spiced gingerbread mittens look adorable and are deliciously moreish.
 A Nordic-style wreath, a buttery pear cake and an army of miniature whoopee pies are surprisingly simple to make but wonderfully impressive.
 For those of you who prefer not to turn your hand to baking, try the pomegranate and black cherry jellies, which make lovely Christmas gifts.